Ihliana/Portfolio2/README.md

 # Portfolio2
- Another project how to create a portfolio
+ Another copy and learn project about how to create a portfolio.

+ HTML
+ CSS
+ JavaScript